Writer: Moira Buffini

 Writer Moira Buffini has created four very disparate female characters here, all thrown together in the confusion of war time.
 It is the exploration of their relationships with each other and with the two men who appear in their lives that gives this work its drive and its individuality.

-With plenty of twists, a good few laughs, and plenty of serious points to be made in amongst the tension, Kate McGregor’s direction keeps everything well-paced even through the slightly melodramatic episode in act two.
+With plenty of twists, a good few laughs, and plenty of serious points to be made in among the tension, Kate McGregor’s direction keeps everything well-paced even through the slightly melodramatic episode in act two.
 This is a work that demands your attention from beginning to end.

 Runs until 20 May 2017 | Image: Robin Savage